cheresioana/ai-art-TheProfile/README.md

 https://github.com/cheresioana/ai-art-TheProfile/blob/master/The_role_of_art_in_shaping_artificial_intelligence_ethics_to_general_public.pdf

 # Building blocks
-This project was inspired and buit upon Openpose and Everybody Dance Now
+This project was inspired and buit using the Openpose and Everybody Dance Now code.

 # Installation